Are-Jae/OOPsIDidItAgain/README.md

 ## Usage

 - After running "node index.js" in terminal user will be presented with propmts
+- User will use arrow keys to make selections
+- User will hit enter/return to input selection
-- When user answers all of the prompts their desired SVG logo will be generated
+- When all prompts are answered a SVG file will be created

 ## License